 Fort William Augustus

 Located about three miles downstream (northeast) from Fort Oswegatchie on Chimney Island (Isle Royale), this was previously French Fort Lévis (1759 - 1760).
 It was a square log fort with four demi-bastions, barracks, magazines, and Officers' quarters, with 35 guns, and garrisoned by 300 men.
 The French may have also called it Fort Isle Royale.
-This position was regarded as a more strategic location to defend the river.
+This position was regarded as a more strategic location to defend the river than that at Ogdensburg.
 The British attacked and captured the fort in August 1760, and then rebuilt it.

 In 1814 the British built a 10-gun battery on the lower (northern) end of the island, after Ogdensburg was captured.
 The British Chimney Island Blockhouse was built in December 1814.
 The island was later mostly obliterated (reduced to six acres) by the St. Lawrence Seaway Project in 1957.

 (unknown), Fort Jackson

 A small community located on the St. Regis River, north of Hopkinton Village, named as such by early settlers after nearby natural rock formations along a local stream.
 There was no actual known fort here.